2005 United Kingdom general election: Overview

 The governing Labour Party, led by Tony Blair, was looking to secure a third consecutive term in office and to retain a large majority.
 The Conservative Party was seeking to regain seats lost to both Labour and the Liberal Democrats since the 1992 general election, and move from being the Official Opposition into government.
 The Liberal Democrats hoped to make gains from both main parties, but especially the Conservative Party, with a "decapitation" strategy targeting members of the Shadow Cabinet.
 The Lib Dems had also wished to become the governing party, or to make enough gains to become the Official Opposition, but more realistically hoped to play a major part in a parliament led by a minority Labour or Conservative government.
 In Northern Ireland the Democratic Unionist Party sought to make further gains from the Ulster Unionist Party in unionist politics, and Sinn Féin hoped to overtake the Social Democratic and Labour Party in nationalist politics.
-(Note that Sinn Féin MPs do not take their seats in the House of Commons—they follow a policy of abstentionism.)
+(Sinn Féin MPs do not take their seats in the House of Commons—they follow a policy of abstentionism.)
 The pro-independence Scottish National Party and Plaid Cymru (Party of Wales) stood candidates in every constituency in Scotland and Wales respectively.

 Many seats were contested by other parties, including several parties without incumbents in the House of Commons.
 Parties that were not represented at Westminster, but had seats in the devolved assemblies and/or the European Parliament, included the Alliance Party of Northern Ireland, the UK Independence Party, the Green Party of England and Wales, the Scottish Green Party, and the Scottish Socialist Party.
 The Health Concern party also stood again.
 A full list of parties which declared their intention to run can be found on the list of parties contesting the 2005 general election.

 All parties campaigned using such tools as party manifestos, party political broadcasts and touring the country in what are commonly referred to as battle buses.

 Local elections in parts of England and in Northern Ireland were held on the same day.
 The polls were open for fifteen hours, from 07:00 to 22:00 BST (UTC+1).
-The election came just over three weeks after the dissolution of Parliament on 11 April by Queen Elizabeth II, at the request of the Prime Minister, Tony Blair.
+The election came just over three weeks after the dissolution of parliament on 11 April by Queen Elizabeth II, at the request of the Prime Minister, Tony Blair.